.

 "They don't want to learn.
 I've offered to teach them many times," he says.

-They also can't hear the annoying sounds that he has presented in his app, nor can his younger 4-year-old brother, Mason, who just may be blessed with the ability to ignore Tyler and the grating sounds, he says, or maybe it's because he has autism.
+They also can't hear the annoying sounds that he has presented in his app, nor can his younger 4-year-old brother, Mason, who just may be blessed with the ability to ignore Tyler and the grating sounds, he says.

 Tyler doesn't recommend listening to his bothersome app for long periods of time; it's designed more to annoy friends during class when the teachers can't hear what's going on, and other fun scenarios such as that.